Controversial Reddit communities: Gawker exposé

-Chen published his exposé on October 12, 2012, revealing that u/violentacrez was a middle-aged programmer from Arlington, Texas named Michael Brutsch.
+Chen published his exposé on October 12, 2012, revealing that u/violentacrez was Michael Brutsch, a middle-aged programmer from Arlington, Texas.
 By the next day, Brutsch had been fired by his employer, and Reddit briefly banned the link to the exposé.
 Brutsch wrote on Reddit that he received numerous death threats after the article was published.

 Reddit CEO Yishan Wong defended the content Brutsch contributed to the site, arguing that it constituted free speech, while criticizing efforts to ban the Gawker link on the same basis.
-Wong stated that Reddit staff had considered a site-wide ban on the link, but rejected the idea for fear that it would be ineffective while also creating a negative impression of the site.
-Later, Brutsch briefly returned to Reddit on a different account, criticizing what he stated were numerous factual inaccuracies in the Gawker exposé.
+Wong said that Reddit staff had considered a site-wide ban on the link, but rejected the idea for fear that it would be ineffective while also creating a negative impression of the site.
+Brutsch briefly returned to Reddit on a different account, criticizing what he said were numerous factual inaccuracies in the Gawker exposé.

-A week after the exposé, Brutsch did an interview with CNN journalist Drew Griffin.
-In the interview, which aired on Anderson Cooper 360°, Brutsch was apologetic about his activity on Reddit.
+A week after the exposé, Brutsch did an interview with CNN journalist Drew Griffin on Anderson Cooper 360°.
+Brutsch was apologetic about his activity on Reddit.
 He explained that he enjoyed the appreciation he got from other Redditors, and that Reddit helped him relieve stress.
-Brutsch also described the support he had from administrators, stating that he had received an award for his contributions.
-Reddit responded that they regretted sending this award (for being named "Worst Subreddit" via a community vote); they also claimed that u/violentacrez had been banned on several occasions.
-Brutsch subsequently noted on Reddit that he regretted doing the interview, and he criticized the accuracy of Reddit's statement to CNN.
+Brutsch also described the support he had from administrators, saying he had received an award for his contributions.
+Reddit responded that it regretted sending this award (for being named "Worst Subreddit" via a community vote); it also claimed that u/violentacrez had been banned on several occasions.
+Brutsch subsequently noted on Reddit that he regretted doing the interview and criticized the accuracy of Reddit's statement to CNN.

-Chris Slowe, who was a lead Reddit programmer until 2010, said of the relationship between Brutsch and the Reddit staff: "We just stayed out of there and let him do his thing and we knew at least he was getting rid of a lot of stuff that wasn't particularly legal."
+Christopher Slowe, a lead Reddit programmer until 2010, said of the relationship between Brutsch and the Reddit staff: "We just stayed out of there and let him do his thing and we knew at least he was getting rid of a lot of stuff that wasn't particularly legal."